nkrishang/doxa-protocol/README.md

 # Doxa

 **Doxa is the simplest way to fair-launch tokens with instant liquidity.
-Programmed for no pre-sales, no rug-pulls.**
+No pre-sales.
+No rug-pulls.**

 > **Note**: This protocol is **NOT** audited.
 Please use your own discretion.